brownplt/B2T2/ExamplePrograms.md

 | "Eve"   | 13  | 7     | 9     | 84      | 8     | 8     | 77    | 8            |
 ```

-## groupBy
+## groupByRetentive

-This example defines two groupBy functions. `groupByOriginal` catagorizes rows of the input table into groups by the key of each row.
-The key is computed by accessing the named column. `groupBySubtracted` is similar to `groupByOriginal` but the named column is removed in the output.
-Ideally, the two user-defined functions should have the same constraints as in Table API.
+This example categorizes rows of the input table into groups based on the key in each row and does not drop the key column from the output table.

+Ideally, this user-defined function should achieve the same type constraints as the version in the Table API.

 ```lua
 > tableOfColumn =